Bachelor of Science in Civil Engineering

 At Georgia Southern, our civil engineering program teaches you to solve the real-world problems you’ll face in the engineering field, while gaining an appreciation for a more responsible and sustainable future.

-You will get broad exposure to the construction, environmental, geotechnical, structural or transportation areas of the civil engineering degree, but you’ll also learn application over theory.
+You will get broad exposure to the water resources/environmental, structural, transportation-pavement/geotechnical, construction and surveying/geomatics areas of the civil engineering degree, but you’ll also learn how to apply these areas in professional practice.

 To see the complete curriculum, refer to our Curriculum Sheet.